Job Market Candidate 2025/26

 Abstract: We investigate the relationship between armed groups and large-scale mining firms in the Democratic Republic of Congo using geo-referenced data from 2000 to 2015.
 The pattern of interactions between armed bands and concession owners significantly deviates from a random benchmark.
 To understand the reasons behind this non-randomness, we develop a statistical test that assesses the plausibility of different explanations based on the observed data.
 Our results indicate that an active relationship is the only scenario consistent with the pattern of repeated interactions.
 We further explore the nature of these relationships and find evidence supporting the existence of two types of equilibria, depending on the type of mineral extracted in the concession.
 The first is a cooperative equilibrium, where armed groups provide services to mining firms, including clearing the territory of competing groups.
 The second is an adversarial equilibrium, where companies and militias compete for natural resources, leading to increased violence around the concessions.

-Presented at: Harvard PolEcon Seminar, Harvard Kennedy School Seminar, Havard Kennedy School (PIEP Conference), Washington University (PECO), University College London, Bocconi-LSE joint Crime seminar, ENS Lyon, Toloue School of Economics, CEPR Paris Symposium 2023, CEPR-RPN on Geoeconomics and RPN on Preventing Conflict: Policies for Peace
+Presented at: Harvard PolEcon Seminar, Harvard Kennedy School Seminar, Harvard Kennedy School (PIEP Conference), Washington University (PECO), University College London, Bocconi-LSE joint Crime seminar, ENS Lyon, Toulouse School of Economics, CEPR Paris Symposium 2023, CEPR-RPN on Geoeconomics and RPN on Preventing Conflict: Policies for Peace

 Working in Progress